angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 > 1-2
 > 7-1

-#### Round 9 - Bob Huang - 8 Cast
+#### Round 9 - Bob Huang - 8-Cast

-I knew Bob was on 8 cast and planned accordingly, g1 I cast a t1 DD backed up by a Daze on my opponent's FoW, just made a PTT with some cyclers and a :card[CoS].
+I knew Bob was on 8-Cast and planned accordingly, g1 I cast a t1 DD backed up by a Daze on my opponent's FoW, just made a PTT with some cyclers and a :card[CoS].
 G2 and 3 were pretty similar I cast Sheoldred early but Bob found :card[Karakas] and I couldn't resolve a Doomsday.
 G3 on the play I had the option to cast a DD